 -Kentucky Family Advocate

-The second resource, the Stakeholder Engagement Process Handout provides key questions to identify, analyze, map, and plan for team development and equitable participation of team members.
+The resource also provides key questions to identify, analyze, map, and plan for team development and equitable participation of team members.

 Equitable participation and structure increases the probability that the innovation or change idea will be used and achieve desired outcomes.
 Evidence suggests when teams are composed of participants from every level of the system and engaged in the identification, use, and on-going evaluation of a practice, ownership is cultivated, a collective view is institutionalized, and innovations are sustained (Cabassa et el., 2014).